Why the Knowledge Base Matters

 - On the Overview Page, click on

-+ New Content Source - For a basic set-up, add the following company-wide content sources:
++ New Content - For a basic set-up, we recommend adding the following content sources:

 - Company website (homepage, product pages, or resource hub)